infor-cloud/xtendm3/docs/documentation/approval-requirements.md

 Once the review is completed and extensions are approved, a signed packaged version of the extension will be emailed back to you.

+## Review/Signing Process and Billing
+Upon our receipt of the email request containing the extensions, 2-3 consultants will be reviewing the solution and codes.
+Consulting charges applies for this activity, so the consultants who will be reviewing the extensions will be billing their time spent against the project/customer or partner.

 Effective **July 1, 2021**,
 we will no longer release signed extensions without first being able to bill our time spent for the review and signing.